Buying New Construction

-I just recently built a home and have helped three buyers through their new construction process in the past 3 months, and I am convinced more now than ever that buyers need an advocate in their corner, that does not work for the builder.
+I recently built a new home and have helped four buyers through their new construction process in the past 3 months.
+I am convinced now more than ever that buyers need an advocate in their corner, that does not work for the builder.

 Who Pays the Realtor?
 A Realtor gets paid by the builder.
 It is in their marketing fee.
 Whether you hire an agent or not, the fee is there and will not be removed.
 The agent must be with you during your initial visit.
-Or, if you do go visit a builder’s model home, don’t register or give your name and information to the builder.
+Or, if you do go visit a builder’s model home, don’t register or give your name and information.
 They are not going to ask you to leave if you don’t tell them your name.
 I have had many clients not give their name upon their initial visit.
 Or they tell the builder, I have a Realtor, and I will not provide information until she is here with me.

-Realtors sell 63% of all new homes, according to the National Association of Realtors.
+Realtors sell over 70% of all new construction homes, according to the National Association of Realtors.
 But, what does that mean to you, the buyer?
 It means that an agent has clout with the builder, especially if the agent is associated with a large, national firm.
 Statistics show we will be back if that builder does a good job for you.

 Many large, tract builders have a relationship with a lender or may even own a mortgage company.
-Some builders will offer you an incentive (contribute to closing costs) to use their preferred lender or their mortgage company.
+Some builders will offer you an incentive (contribute to closing costs) to use their preferred lender.
 However, the interest rate you are quoted and the fees may not be that competitive.

-The interest rate being offered by the builder’s preferred lender may cost you more money in the long run than the compensation that the builder was willing to give you for closing costs.
+The interest rate being offered by the builder’s preferred lender may cost you more money in the long run versus the compensation that the builder was willing to give you in closing costs.
 Shopping around for a lender can create a competitive environment and make the builder’s lender offer you a better rate.
-I recently helped a buyer with their mortgage options and was able to get my buyer a better rate, more closing costs assistance because we negotiated between several lenders.
+I recently helped a buyer with their mortgage options and was able to get my buyer a better rate, as well as more closing costs assistance because we negotiated.

-Too many buyers get blindsided by the 30-100 page contract the builder is going to present you with.
+Too many buyers get blindsided by the 30-100 page contract the builder is going to present to you.
 The builder’s purchase agreements are written by the builder, for the builder.
-It is a one sided contract, meaning it leans towards their best interest.
+It is a one-sided contract, meaning it leans towards their best interest.
 Knowing what you are up against before it is too late may save you from losing your deposit if things do not work out.

-I recently had a large builder try and have my buyer sign an addendum that was not referenced in the original contract.
+I recently had a large, experienced builder attempt to have my buyer sign an addendum that was not referenced in the original contract.
 That addendum, if signed by the buyer, could have cost them thousands of dollars.
 The salesperson for the builder tried to tell my buyer that if the addendum was not signed, they would lose their $15,000 deposit.
 Not true.
 But remember, that salesperson works for the new construction builder, not you.

 Find out the construction process, and the materials used, such as wood studs vs metal.
-What type of material are they using for plumbing?
+In addition, what type of material is the builder using for plumbing?
 Don’t take for granted that the county ordinances and building codes will be good enough for you.
-I was surprised with one recent builder that they were using plastic tubing for water instead of PVC pipes.
+I was surprised that one local builder is using plastic tubing for water instead of PVC pipes.
 It doesn’t mean their building practice is wrong, it is just something you should know before you sign the purchase contract.

 All those selections!
 Ah yes, that wonderful showroom where you get to choose your cabinets, flooring, even the towel racks.
 Upgrades!
 Upgrades=$$.
 And yes, some upgrades make sense.
 Doing a little homework about how much certain things cost, like a garage door opener from a hardware store, vs paying for it during the new construction process, can keep you from losing a lot of money.